susanneklien/susanneklien.github.io/README.md

 ## Welcome to the homepage of Susanne Klien

 ## About myself
 I am currently working for the Modern Japanese Studies Program at Hokkaido University where I am in charge of teaching Japanese culture and society to mostly international students from across the globe.
 Originally from Vienna, Austria, I have been an associate professor at Hokkaido University since September 2013.
+E-mail: klien [atmark] imc.hokudai.ac.jp

 ## Research
 I have a broad range of research interests in the modern culture and society of Japan, but I categorise them into the following main themes (although there is some overlap between them).